 Students must register in person for NA I classes.
 Nurse Aide Registration occurs daily from 8:30am-4:00pm Monday-Friday in the Ferguson Center for Allied Health and Workforce Development, Room 308.1

 - Bring with you the negative results of a tuberculosis (TB) skin test.
 The TB skin test may take anywhere from 48 - 72 hours for the results to be read.
 This test is available at a doctor’s office, urgent care or a County Health Department.
 Each will charge a fee for this test.
 TB results are good for one year only.

-- Effective March 1, 2017 for all students doing clinical experience at Mission Health Systems, the following immunizations are required prior to registration:
+- For all students doing clinical experience at Mission Health Systems, the following immunizations are required prior to registration:

 - Tdap (Tetanus, Diphtheria, Pertussis) vaccination, and subsequent booster every ten (10) years

 - Measles vaccination, unless Student provides serologic confirmation of immunity, or documentation of physician diagnosed measles